 The indicators, sampling methodology, and scoring system used to derive grades for the Gladstone Harbour Report Card were chosen to be as compatible as practicable to those used for the Great Barrier Reef Report Card (Queensland Government 2015).
-We note that revisions of the methods used to score coral community condition for the Great Barrier Reef Report Card (Thompson et al. 2016) mean that while indicators remain the same, thresholds against which state and regional report card scores are derived now differ from those used for the Gladstone Harbour Report Card for the macroalgae and coral cover indicators.
-The scoring for the juvenile density indicator for the Gladstone Harbour Report Card was realigned to the State and other Regional report cards in 2018.
+We note that revisions of the methods used to score coral community condition for the Great Barrier Reef Report Card (Thompson et al. 2016) mean that while indicators remain the same, thresholds against which state and regional report card scores are derived now differ from those used for the Gladstone Harbour Report Card for the Gladstone Harbour Report Card was realigned to the State and other Regional report cards in 2018.

-This report presents the ninth annual survey of permanent coral monitoring transects constructed in 2015.
-The purpose of this report is to provide a detailed description of reef communities as observed in 2023 that expands on the necessarily succinct summary of condition presented by the 2023 Gladstone Harbour Report Card.
+This report presents the tenth annual survey of permanent coral monitoring transects initiated in 2015.
+The purpose of this report is to provide a detailed description of reef communities as observed in 2024 that expands on the necessarily succinct summary of condition presented by the 2024 Gladstone Harbour Report Card.